 Closing

-Long-context model selection in 2026 is not a question of which model is best — it is a question of which dimension you cannot afford to lose on.
-Gemini 2.5 Pro buys you raw capacity.
-Claude Opus 4.7 buys you deep recall and citation discipline.
-GPT-5 buys you balanced performance and the lowest latency at depth. o3 buys you reasoning quality on moderately long inputs.
+Long-context model selection in 2026 is not a question of which model is best — and it is no longer a question of which model has the biggest window, because the leaders now cluster at 1M tokens.
+It is a question of which dimension you cannot afford to lose on once capacity is a tie.
+Gemini 3.1 Pro buys you reasoning over large inputs and native multimodality.
+Claude Opus 4.8 buys you deep recall and citation discipline.
+GPT-5.5 buys you the deepest reasoning over moderately long inputs and the fastest tooling, inside a smaller 400K window.
+DeepSeek V4 buys you the same 1M window as the leaders at a fraction of the cost.
 The wrong move is to pick on headline window size alone — that is how teams ship a synthesis pipeline that quietly drops a third of the input.

 Pick by sub-segment.
-If you are doing legal review, technical writing, or anything else where citations are the deliverable, default to Claude Opus 4.7.
-If you are doing raw capacity work or cross-document reconciliation, default to Gemini 2.5 Pro.
-If you are embedding long-context into an interactive agent loop, default to GPT-5.
-If your input is under 200k tokens and the reasoning step is the bottleneck, default to o3.
+If you are doing legal review, technical writing, or anything else where citations are the deliverable, default to Claude Opus 4.8.
+If you are reasoning over a large or mixed-media corpus, default to Gemini 3.1 Pro.
+If you are embedding long-context into an interactive agent loop and the context fits inside 400K, default to GPT-5.5 — and run it at high reasoning effort when the input is moderately long and the reasoning step is the bottleneck.
+If the work is capacity-bound and budget-sensitive, default to DeepSeek V4.
+And when the input genuinely exceeds 1M tokens, the honest answer is to chunk and retrieve, not to reach for a bigger window — none exists in this lineup.

 Further reading: